Morpheuslabs-io/waves-escrow-dapp-sample/README.md

 ### Update configuration

 From the CDE, open the Springboot configuration file `src\main\resources\application.properties`
-- Update NODE_URL field to the external url of your Waves private node on ML BPaaS
+- Update NODE_URL field to the internal url of your Waves private node on ML BPaaS
-- Update BUYER_PK with correct private key of address with some waves in it
-- Update BUYER_PK with correct private key of address with some waves in it
+- Update BUYER_PRIVATEKEY with correct private key of address with some waves in it to make buy request, could use genesis account

 ## Step 6.
 Run Escrow dApp